 Shuswap Water Quality Data and Highlights

-The Shuswap Watershed Council has produced two resources for you to learn about our watershed’s water quality.
+The Shuswap Watershed Council wants to make it easier for you to learn about the water quality in our watershed.

 Annual water quality summary reports

-The SWC has published its first annual report on water quality in the Shuswap watershed: see Water Quality Summary Report for 2016.
+The SWC has completed its second annual report on water quality in the Shuswap watershed: see Water Quality Summary Report for 2017.

-Water quality reports for the Shuswap watershed were developed in 2012 and 2013 by the Shuswap Lake Integrated Planning Process.
-Learn more.
+Water quality reports for the Shuswap watershed were also developed in 2012 and 2013 by the Shuswap Lake Integrated Planning Process.
+Find the SLIPP reports.

 Much of the water quality data that is collected in the Shuswap watershed – and all across the province – is kept in a provincial government database.
 The database is called the “Environmental Monitoring System” or EMS.
 You can access water quality data from it using a web reporting tool.